 Find out more about his career, his inspiration, and his passions?

 Dennis' experiences growing up on the west side of Detroit have helped define who he is as a man -- but it was his experience at Southfield High School that flipped his creative switch.
-There, he was surrounded by budding talent, by the future legends of our generation; people like Lawerence Lamont, and Erika Hayes.
+There, he was surrounded by budding talent, by the future legends of our generation; people like Lawrence Lamont, and Erika Hayes.
 As he watched his peers hone their crafts, Dennis also began developing his talents through his radio and audiovisual class.
 After high school, he continued polishing his radio, video, and photography skills at Specs Howard School of Media and Arts.
 Once he graduated, he was able to really start making his dreams a reality.

 STAYING TRUE TO HIMSELF